 (b) Private educational choices.—Parents of public school students may seek private educational choice options under certain programs established under this chapter.

 (c) Home education.—The parent of a student may choose to place the student in a home education program in accordance with the provisions of s.
 1002.41. (d) Private tutoring.—The parent of a student may choose to place the student in a private tutoring program in accordance with the provisions of s.
 1002.43(1).
 (7) NONDISCRIMINATION.—All education programs, activities, and opportunities offered by public educational institutions must be made available without discrimination on the basis of race, ethnicity, national origin, gender, disability, religion, or marital status, in accordance with the provisions of s.
 1000.05.
 (8) STUDENTS WITH DISABILITIES.—Parents of public school students with disabilities and parents of public school students in residential care facilities are entitled to notice and due process in accordance with the provisions of ss.
 1003.57 and 1003.58.
 Public school students with disabilities must be provided the opportunity to meet the graduation requirements for a standard high school diploma as set forth in s.
 1003.4282 in accordance with the provisions of ss.
 1003.57 and 1008.22.
 (9) BLIND STUDENTS.—Blind students have the right to an individualized written education program and appropriate instructional materials to attain literacy, in accordance with provisions of s.
 1003.55.
 (10) LIMITED ENGLISH PROFICIENT STUDENTS.—In accordance with the provisions of s.
 1003.56, limited English proficient students have the right to receive ESOL (English for Speakers of Other Languages) instruction designed to develop the student’s mastery of listening, speaking, reading, and writing in English as rapidly as possible, and the students’ parents have the right of parental involvement in the ESOL program.
-(11) STUDENTS WITH READING DEFICIENCIES.—The parent of any K-3 student who exhibits a substantial reading deficiency shall be immediately notified of the student’s deficiency pursuant to s.
-1008.25(5) and shall be consulted in the development of a plan, as described in s.
+(11) STUDENTS WITH READING AND MATHEMATICS DEFICIENCIES.—The parent of any K-3 student who exhibits a substantial reading deficiency or the characteristics of dyslexia pursuant to s.
+1008.25(5) or any K-4 student who exhibits a substantial deficiency in mathematics or the characteristics of dyscalculia pursuant to s.
+1008.25(6) shall be immediately notified of the student’s deficiency and consulted in the development of a plan, as described in s.
 1008.25(4)(b).
 (12) PLEDGE OF ALLEGIANCE.—A public school student must be excused from reciting the pledge of allegiance upon written request by the student’s parent, in accordance with the provisions of s.
 1003.44.
 (13) STUDENT RECORDS.— (a) Parent rights.—Parents have rights regarding the student records of their children, including right of access, right of waiver of access, right to challenge and hearing, and right of privacy, in accordance with the provisions of s.
 1002.22. (b) Student rights.—In accordance with the provisions of s.
 1008.386, a student is not required to provide his or her social security number as a condition for enrollment or graduation.
 (14) STUDENT REPORT CARDS.—Students and their parents have the right to receive student report cards on a regular basis that clearly depict and grade the student’s academic performance in each class or course, the student’s conduct, and the student’s attendance, in accordance with the provisions of s.
 1003.33.
 (15) STUDENT PROGRESS REPORTS.—Parents of public school students shall be apprised at regular intervals of the academic progress and other needed information regarding their child, in accordance with the provisions of s.
 1003.02(1)(h)2.
 (16) SCHOOL ACCOUNTABILITY AND SCHOOL IMPROVEMENT RATING REPORTS; FISCAL TRANSPARENCY.—Parents of public school students have the right to an easy-to-read report card about the school’s grade designation or, if applicable under s.
 1008.341, the school’s improvement rating, and the school’s accountability report, including the school financial report as required under s.
 1010.215.
 The school financial report must be provided to the parents and indicate the average amount of money expended per student in the school, which must also be included in the student handbook or a similar publication.
 (17) ATHLETICS; PUBLIC HIGH SCHOOL.— (a) Eligibility.—Eligibility requirements for all students participating in high school athletic competition must allow a student to be immediately eligible in the school in which he or she first enrolls each school year, the school in which the student makes himself or herself a candidate for an athletic team by engaging in practice before enrolling, or the school to which the student has transferred, in accordance with s.
 1006.20(2)(a). (b) Medical evaluation.—Students must satisfactorily pass a medical evaluation each year before participating in athletics, unless the parent objects in writing based on religious tenets or practices, in accordance with the provisions of s.
 1006.20(2)(d).
 (18) EXTRACURRICULAR ACTIVITIES.—In accordance with the provisions of s.
 1006.15:

 (a) Eligibility.—Students who meet specified academic and conduct requirements are eligible to participate in extracurricular activities.